rcanut/nhwcodec/README.md

 How to compile?
 ============

+1) With gcc

 For Windows: gcc *.c -O3 -o nhw_en/decoder.exe

 For Linux: gcc *.c -O3 -lm -o nhw_en/decoder.exe

+2) With CMake

+Using the CMake config file: mkdir build && cd build && cmake ../ && make

 To encode an image (512x512 bitmap color image for now): nhw_encoder.exe imagename.bmp